opencog/atomese-simd/Design-G.md

 execution.
 The `ParallelLink` and cousins run threads, but there was no `SerialLink` mostly because step-wise execution was not needed.

-The whole Threaded/Serial Atomese toolset needs to be revised to be cleaner.
-ThreadJoinLink should be marked obsolete.
 PureExec needs to be redesigned as described below.

 Since the initial idea of `PureExec` was purity, it could not be used for tail-recursive, serialized execution in the current AtomSpace: so an